outdoorbits/little-backup-box/README.md

 <h2>Start</h2>
 If everything went well, it's done!
 Open a browser and enter https://IP.OF.YOUR.BOX or http://IP.OF.YOUR.BOX:8000<br>Have fun!
 <h2>Update</h2>
-To update you can perform a webUI-based one-click update.
+To update you can be performed by the webUI.
 Just follow the instructions at the <a href="https://github.com/outdoorbits/little-backup-box/wiki/03.-Installation#update">wiki</a>.

 <h2>Known problems</h2>
 <ul>